 by Josh L. Clark, MS, RVT and Kelsey Wirt, MS, LVT

-In the United States, most vet techs earn an Associate Degree and/or a Bachelor’s Degree in Veterinary Technology.
+The next step is to earn a post-secondary degree in veterinary technology.
+Most vet tech jobs require an Associate Degree and/or a Bachelor’s Degree in Veterinary Technology.
 Vet tech programs must be accredited by the American Veterinary Medical Association (AVMA) in order for graduates to be eligible for credentialing.
-After graduation, they must pass the Veterinary Technician National Examination (VTNE) to become licensed, registered, or certified, depending on the state's regulations.
+Coursework usually includes animal anatomy and physiology, veterinary pharmacology, animal nursing and nutrition, radiology, anesthesiology, and more.

 Discover strategies for academic success in veterinary technology at Purdue.
 From attending classes and organizing your time to leveraging Purdue Vet Med's resources, we're dedicated to supporting your journey.
 Dive into our tips for effective studying, hands-on practice, and wellness, ensuring a prosperous career ahead.Read more